mtmcphail/kickstarter-analysis/README.md

 Conversely, **December** has the fewest campaigns launched (75) and also has the lowest success rate of 49%.

 Louise launched her Kickstart campaign in June, which yielded the second-highest number of successful outcomes and the second-highest percentage of successful outcomes (65%).
-Simply put, <mark style="background-color: Yellow">Louise did not pick the wrong month to launch.</mark>
+Simply put, <mark style="background-color: Yellow">*Louise did not pick the wrong month to launch*.</mark>

 ### Outcomes Based on Goal Amount